 Creating a Happy School Workshop

-Solution Focused Strategies for teachers and professionals.
+Solution Focused Strategies for Professionals, Teachers, Headmasters, Counsellors, Therapists and Learning Support Teams.

 Dr Ben Furman is a Finnish psychiatrist, psychotherapist and an internationally renowned teacher of Solution Focused therapy, coaching and organizational development.